 ECAMP explores the multifaceted history & cultural heritage of Edmonton from the perspective of Edmontonians.
 Anyone with an interest or experience in writing, researching, storytelling, history or cultural heritage is encouraged to contribute.
 We welcome both seasoned and emerging writers & researchers.

 What are the expectations?

 The development of a new ECAMP story is a dynamic process.
-Prior to publication, stories will be reviewed by the ECAMP Curator and an Editor who will make suggestions.
+Prior to publication, stories will be reviewed by the ECAMP Team and an Editor who will make suggestions.

-Each story includes at least three images.
+Each story includes at least five images, including a large, eye-catching header image.
 Photos may be personal photos, or they can be archival photos from museums and archives.
 ECAMP will cover any fees for archival images.
 Stories may also contain embedded audio and video content from the Internet, as long as story contributors have written permission.

-Payment takes place after the final draft has been submitted to the ECAMP Curator at a rate of $0.40/word.
-Payment is based on the word count as published.
+Payment takes place after the final draft has been submitted to the ECAMP Team at a rate of $625 per story.

 How to Apply

-Applications can be submitted between August 15 and September 15, 2020.
+Applications can be submitted between September 15 and October 15, 2021 at 11:59 PM.
 ECAMP accepts applications in a variety of formats (written submissions, audio or video recordings, or virtual meetings.)
-Written submissions should be 1-2 pages in length and submitted as a single PDF.
-Recorded or virtual “in-person” submissions should be between 5-10 minutes in length.
+Written submissions should be 1-3 pages in length and submitted as a single PDF.
+Recorded or virtual “in-person” submissions should be between 10-15 minutes in length.

 Applications should include: